 Pharmacy PGY2 Critical Care Residency Curriculum

-Additional rotations may be available to fit the needs of the resident
+- Additional rotations will be developed on an as needed basis to fit the needs of the resident

 Education and Teaching

-1 original research project related to critical care required
+- One original research project related to critical care is required

-Intensive Care Units, decentralized – every other weekend during orientation training and then every 6th weekend and 1 major holiday (Thanksgiving or Christmas)
+- Intensive Care Units, decentralized – every other weekend during orientation training and then every 6th weekend and 1 major holiday